Styling

 Colors, typography, and component defaults for the shiniest Silvery apps

 Colors tarnish fast.
 Typography gets inconsistent.
-A hardcoded "red" here, a "$success" where you meant "brand emphasis" there — suddenly your UI is a patchwork that breaks on every theme.
+A hardcoded "red" here, a "$fg-success" where you meant "brand emphasis" there — suddenly your UI is a patchwork that breaks on every theme.
 These principles keep your apps shiny.

 1. Don't Specify Colors